 - Is the hostname correct?

-- Are the db and telnet hosts configured to allow the network traffic between them?
+- Are the database and Looker server configured to allow the network traffic between them?
 Check any installed firewall software on both hosts.

-- Are all the networks between the telnet and database hosts configured to allow the network traffic?
+- Are all the networks between the Looker server and the database hosts configured to allow the network traffic?
 Check firewalls and network Access Control Lists (ACLs).

-- Are all the networks between the telnet and database hosts configured correctly to route traffic between the hosts?
+- Are all the networks between the Looker server and the database hosts configured correctly to route traffic between the hosts?

-- Is the database server running, is it listening on the correct port, and is it configured to allow connections from the telnet server?
+- Is the database server running, is it listening on the correct port, and is it configured to allow connections from the Looker server?

-If you are able to telnet to your database server’s port, you can rule out basic connectivity issues.
+If you are able to Telnet from your Looker server to your database server’s port, you can rule out basic connectivity issues.
 The next step is to create a Looker database connection.